Lillian1070/showcase_python_dataCleaning_1/README.md

-# showcase_python_dataCleaning_1
+# Data Cleaning with Python

-Data Cleaning with Python (Pandas, NumPy): Preprocessing a Kaggle Dataset for Analysis
+This project demonstrates data cleaning techniques using Python libraries such as Pandas and NumPy.
+The dataset, sourced from Kaggle, undergoes preprocessing steps like handling missing values, removing duplicates, and standardizing data formats.